 Visit the Educational Opportunity Center for help getting started!
 We can assist you with finding the right major, completing admissions applications, or understanding the financial aid process.
 Call 303.352.8746.

-Our dedicated staff connect and assist you during the pre-enrollment and college transition process by developing positive relationships, showing you the path toward enrollment, and providing top-notch service.
+Our dedicated team connects and assists you during the pre-enrollment and college-transition process by developing positive relationships, showing you the path toward enrollment, and providing top-notch service.

 CCD strives to provide a safe and healthy environment that improves your learning process.
 Here you'll find important phone numbers and safety information, including the Auraria Campus Police Department, details on the RAVE system and AHEC's inclement weather hotline.